 She’s big — let’s get that out of the way.
-At 98.4 metres, Aviva became the 46th longest yacht in the world when she was delivered by Abeking & Rasmussen last year.
-Measured by her 4,966 gross tonnes rather than length, she shoots up the chart to number 30.
-There is no other boat of her length that can match her for volume.
+At 98.4 metres, Aviva became the 46th longest yacht in the world when she was delivered by Abeking & Rasmussen in 2017, and there are very few boats of her length that can match her for volume.

 Her 17.24 metre beam is so generous that the designers pulled in the bridge deck superstructure to add side decks — improving crew circulation and refining the profile — because “we just didn’t need that much beam”.